What IRS Form 990 do I file?

 Any exempt organization that has earned a gross income of $1,000 or more from an unrelated business must file Form 990-T along with a 990 series form.

 All these forms mentioned above are due by the 15th day of the 5th month after the tax period ends.
-If an organization misses this deadline, they can request an automatic extension of 6-months by filing Form 8868.
+However, if an organization misses this deadline, they can request an automatic extension of 6-months by filing Form 8868.
 This extension of time can be sought for all forms in the 990 series, except Form 990-N.